Valence Transition Theory of the Pressure-Induced Dimensionality Crossover in Superconducting Sr$_{14-x}$Ca$_x$Cu$_{24}$O$_{41}$: Computational results

-We first test the conjecture that increase in effective dimensionality is a consequence of hole transfer from chains to ladders \cite{Kojima01a,Vuletic06a,Isobe98a,Piskunov05a}.
-We report computational results for different dopings $\delta$, where 1 + $\delta$ is the average hole concentration per Cu-ion ($\delta=0$ for the undoped ladders).
-In Fig.~2 we have shown calculated bond orders within Eq.~1 for the $8\times2$ coupled ladder system, for fixed $\Delta_{dp}=3$.
-B$_{leg}^{Cu-O}$ and B$_{intra}^{O-O}$, taken together (but not simply additively) is a measure of intraladder hole transport, while B$_{inter}^{O-O}$ is the measure of interladder transport.
-The increases in intraladder bond orders B$_{leg}^{Cu-O}$, B$_{intra}^{O-O}$, B$_{leg}^{Cu-Cu}$ and B$_{leg}^{O-O}$ with $\delta$, though still small, are relatively more significant.
-The overall computational results are in strong agreement with the conclusion in reference \onlinecite{Kojima01a}, viz., increased $\delta$ increases anisotropy, and not otherwise.
+We first test the simple conjecture that increase in effective dimensionality is a consequence of hole transfer alone from chains to ladders \cite{Kojima01a,Vuletic06a,Isobe98a,Piskunov05a}.
+We consider dopings $\delta$, where 1 + $\delta$ is the average hole concentration per Cu-ion ($\delta=0$ for the undoped ladders).
+In Fig.~\ref{bdelta} we show bond orders for the $8\times2$ coupled ladder, for $\Delta_{\rm dp}=1$ and 2.
+B$_{leg}^{Cu-O}$ and B$_{intra}^{O-O}$, taken together (but not simply additively) measure intraladder hole transport, while B$_{inter}^{O-O}$ measures interladder transport.
+For both $\Delta_{\rm dp}$ all bond orders exhibit rather weak increase with $\delta$.
+For $\delta \leq 0.125$ the small increases in intraladder bond orders B$_{leg}^{Cu-O}$ and B$_{intra}^{O-O}$ with $\delta$ are relatively more significant than the increase in B$_{inter}^{O-O}$.
+Our results in this region of $\delta$ are in agreement with the conclusion in reference \onlinecite{Kojima01a}, viz., increased $\delta$ increases anisotropy and not otherwise.
+In Section S.3 \cite{Supplemental} we have presented partial results of calculations of the bond orders for $t^\prime_{\rm pp}=0.3$, for which the interladder O-O bond order also remains almost $\delta$-independent.
 The very large pressure-driven decrease \cite{Nagata98a} in $\rho_a/\rho_c$ at low T thus cannot be understood within the hole-transfer conjecture \cite{Kojima01a,Vuletic06a,Isobe98a,Piskunov05a}.